bvibber/mediawiki-svn/extensions/Wikidata/patches/README.txt

-This is a set of patches that will allow you to run the Wikidata extension on MediaWiki trunk r19772 (i.e. outside of the Wikidata branch).
-This enables the extension to be gradually upgraded to the latest version of MediaWiki.
+This is a patch that will allow you to run the Wikidata extension on MediaWiki trunk r32000 (i.e. outside of the Wikidata branch).

-Currently the API is not working, however when the code is in a state where when it is run on latest trunk the API stuff will essentially "fix itself".

-The following will also need to be added to LocalSettings.php on OmegaWiki (to replace the database namespace manager).  $wgNamespaceAliases will begin working when the core code reaches r21720.

 $wgExtraNamespaces = array(
 	16 => 'Expression',